daniamcode/poemunity/README.md

 ## Available Scripts

-**Important!** You will need a local implementation of MongoDB.
+**Important!** You will need an implementation of MongoDB.
 My database is called "poemsAPI" and my collection is called "poems".

 In the project directory, you can run: